 “Until you make the unconscious conscious, it will direct your life and you will call it fate.”

-Carl Jung
+– Carl Jung

 With songs that explore life’s murky corners and shadowy characters, Ben de la Cour’s music occupies the intersection between gothic Americana and dark, gritty folk.
-It’s a sound fueled by the stories and struggles of its creator, a lifelong searcher who’s never been afraid to shine a light on his own demons.
+In a genre that has become increasingly polished and pop-friendly throughout the 21st century, Ben’s stark tales of heartbreak, supernatural menace, and the ever-present specter of death harken back to folk’s roots, making him a modern torchbearer of a classic sound.

-Albums like Ben’s 2012 debut, Ghost Light and 2018‘s career-shifting The High Cost of Living Strange chronicled not only that deep sense of restlessness but also his variousattempts to wrestle his own vices into submission.
-The result is a haunting, harrowingly personal version of folk music that earned praise from outlets like American Songwriter and NPR.
+The result is a haunting, harrowingly personal version of folk music that has earned high praise from outlets like American Songwriter, Maximum Volume and NPR as well as a 2023 Grammy Award nod.
 Ben was named a Kerrville New Folk Winner shortly after the 2016 release of Midnight in Havana and began maintaining a regular presence on the road, playing more than 100 shows a year.
-In a genre that has become increasingly polished and pop-friendly throughout the 21st century, his stark tales of heartbreak, supernatural menace, God and the ever-present specter of death seem to harken back to folk’s roots, making him a modern torchbearer of a classic sound.

 That darkness takes on new dimensions with his fifth record, Sweet Anhedonia, a gripping collection of Americanoir soundscapes haunted by crooked folk ballads, scorched-earth heartland rockers and even the occasional ode to love, hope and redemption.
 Bouncing between first-person narratives and sharply-written character studies, these songs radiate a bruised, battered energy, with Ben delivering each one in a voice that’s textured by years of hard touring and even harder living.